Logo shapes help set the tone for your business beyond just their aesthetic appeal.

 3. Triangle logos

 Triangles are a dynamic and less common logo shape.
 Triangles are associated with stability and ingenuity, as well as mysticism, and the arts.

 The harsh lines and dramatic geometry of triangles can make for some very playful logos.
 The power of the triangle shape is that it can be positioned differently depending on the effect you’re trying to have.

 Place a triangle with the tip pointing upward for a more grounded, stabilizing logo.
-Rotate the point downward for a more active logo that communicates movement and motion.
+Rotate the point downward for a more active logo communicating movement and motion.
 You can also use triangles in logos to substitute for the letters ‘A’ and ‘V.’

-Vertical and horizontal logo shapes
+4. Vertical and horizontal logo shapes

-Organic and spiral logo shapes
+5. Organic and spiral logo shapes

 Due to their “organic” feel, companies in the health, wellness, and food industry will often adopt these curvy shapes into their logo and overall branding.